prodemmi/laravel-apiful/README.md

   apiful()->invalidQuery();
 ```

-By default apiful use entity messages in `lang` files.To change this messages you could publish apiful `lang` by this command:
+By default apiful uses entity messages in lang files.
+To change these messages you could publish apiful lang by this command:

 ```shell
 php artisan vendor:publish --tag="apiful-lang"
 ```

 # Creating Custom Responses

-Creating your own responses with apiful is so easy with decorators.
-First of all, run artisan command to create decorator
+Creating your responses with apiful is so easy with decorators.
+First of all, run the artisan command to create a decorator

 ```shell
 php artisan make:decorator MySuccessDecorator
 ```

-Decorator will be created in `app/Http/Decorators/MySuccessDecorator.php` you could return everything like:
+The decorator will be created in `app/Http/Decorators/MySuccessDecorator.php`.You could return everything like:

 ```php